 What type of life insurance should someone in their 40s apply for?

-Now that you have a pretty good idea about how MUCH life insurance you need, the next question will be deciding which of the different types of life insurance policies do you want, and do you want to take a medical exam when applying, or would you rather avoid one if possible?
+Now that you have a pretty good idea about how much life insurance you need, the next question is deciding which of the different types of life insurance policies you want.
+Do you want to take a medical exam when applying, or would you rather avoid one if possible?

 To answer this question…

 The first thing that you’re going to want to ask yourself is…

 “How long do you want to remain insured?”